strymonas/strymonas.github.io/README.md

 ## Stream Fusion, to Completeness

-__strymonas__ is the codename of streaming library for OCaml and Scala that offers support for fast, bulk, in-memory processing.
+__strymonas__ is the codename of a streaming library for OCaml and Scala that offers support for fast, bulk, in-memory processing.
 It is developed using the state of the art facilities of Multi-Stage Programming (MSP) for each language.
-The utmost goal of the library is to offer a streaming API that achieves stream fusion at the highest level, covering the combination of many interesting (and challenging) combinators.
+The utmost goal of the library is to offer a streaming API that achieves stream fusion at the highest level without altering the compiler backend.
+It covers the combination of many interesting (and challenging) combinators.
 The OCaml flavor, depends on [BER MetaOCaml](http://okmij.org/ftp/ML/MetaOCaml.html), OCaml's dialect for MSP.
 The Scala one depends on [scala-lms](https://scala-lms.github.io/).

 The approach is described in detail in the paper _Stream Fusion, to Completeness_, that will be presented at the 44th ACM SIGPLAN Symposium on Principles of Programming Languages ([POPL'17](http://conf.researchr.org/home/POPL-2017)) in Paris.